EVBattles/Text-BasedRPG/README.md

 # Text-BasedRPG
 The initial code is constructed with the aid of the Zenva course "Learn C++ By Making a Text-Based RPG".
 All of the subsiquent updates following the initial commit are my own code expantions to the game.
+I have included a full file on notes for the creation of a dungeon level in another file.

 My expected updates include